 Tele therapy Client Assessment

 The same level of clinical assessment applies to a tele therapy client as an in office client.
-For example, we would assess if we are the right clinical fit for the client (and visa versa); we would provide a clinical assessment that includes a bio/psycho/social assessment; if there is a need for a psychiatric evaluation, medical check up; if the client is in crisis and requires a higher level of care; if adjunct support is necessary (EMDR, Group Therapy, 12 Step, Couples Therapy); if there is suicidal or homicidal ideation happening; and if this client is a good fit for teletherapy/telehealth services in general.
+For example, we would assess if we are the right clinical fit for the client (and visa versa); we would provide a clinical assessment that includes a bio/psycho/social assessment; if there is a need for a psychiatric evaluation, medical check up, we would make that referral; if the client is in crisis and requires a higher level of care; if adjunct support is necessary (EMDR, Group Therapy, 12 Step, Couples Therapy); if there is suicidal or homicidal ideation happening; and if this client is a good fit for teletherapy/telehealth services in general, and if we are operating within our scope of clinical expertise.

 Here are basic assessment questions that are important to ask and document:

 Additionally, you must have a crisis plan in place when providing teletherapy.
-This would include mandated reporting duties, suicide and homicide threats, in patient, tarasoff responsibilities, and alerting authorities to the client’s location should a crisis happen during session.
+This would include mandated reporting duties, suicide and homicide threats, wellness check by the police in case of a suicide threat, in patient, tarasoff responsibilities, and alerting authorities to the client’s location should a crisis happen during session.

 Consider this hypothetical crisis situation:

-After an initial assessment, and offering to provide Jane in person therapist referrals in her area, and Jane still choosing to work with you, you have Jane fill out all of the intake forms and proceed forward in on a HIPAA compliant platform and begin your clinical assessment and treatment planning steps.
+After an initial assessment, and offering to provide Jane in person therapist referrals in her area, and Jane still choosing to work with you (and you documenting these steps), you have Jane fill out all of the intake forms and proceed forward on a HIPAA compliant platform and begin your clinical assessment and treatment planning steps.

 Questions to consider: